Acura RLX Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below breaks down average Acura RLX insurance rates for different risk profiles and scenarios.
+The chart below breaks down average Acura RLX insurance rates for additional coverage choices and driver risks.

-- The cheapest rate after discounts is $794
+- The best full coverage rate is $794

-Insurance rates for an Acura RLX also range considerably based on your risk profile, the model of your RLX, and policy deductibles and limits.
+Auto insurance rates for an Acura RLX also range considerably based on the model year and trim level, your driving record and age, and deductibles and policy limits.

-More mature drivers with no violations or accidents and high deductibles may pay as little as $1,300 every 12 months on average, or $108 per month, for full coverage.
-Rates are much higher for teenagers, where even good drivers should be prepared to pay upwards of $5,200 a year.
+An older driver with a good driving record and higher comprehensive and collision deductibles may only pay around $1,300 every 12 months on average, or $108 per month, for full coverage.
+Rates are highest for teenagers, since even teens with perfect driving records will have to pay as much as $5,200 a year.
 View Rates by Age

-Your home state also has a big influence on Acura RLX insurance prices.
-A middle-age driver might find rates as low as $1,050 a year in states like Missouri, New Hampshire, and Vermont, or have to pay at least $1,960 on average in Michigan, New York, and Louisiana.
+Your home state also has a big influence on Acura RLX insurance rates.
+A middle-age driver might find rates as low as $1,050 a year in states like Missouri, New Hampshire, and Vermont, or at least $1,960 on average in Michigan, New York, and Louisiana.

 State | Premium | Compared to U.S. Avg | Percent Difference |